dotnet/AspNetCore.Docs/aspnetcore/security/key-vault-configuration.md

 When the app fails to load configuration using the provider, an error message is written to the [ASP.NET Core Logging infrastructure](xref:fundamentals/logging/index).
 The following conditions will prevent configuration from loading:

-* The app or certificate isn't configured correctly in Azure Active Directory.
+* The app or certificate isn't configured correctly in Azure AD.
 * The key vault doesn't exist in Azure Key Vault.
 * The app isn't authorized to access the key vault.
 * The access policy doesn't include `Get` and `List` permissions.